jamesmh/PersonalBlog/source/_drafts/Everything-You-Ought-To-Know-About-NET-Core-Dependency-Injection.md

 Resolving refers to the process of figuring out what dependencies are required for a particular service.

-Using the example above with the `CreateUser` use case, when the Service Container is asked to inject an instance of `CreateUser` we would say that the container is "resolving" that dependency.
+Using the example above with the `CreateUser` use case, when the Service Provider is asked to inject an instance of `CreateUser` we would say that the provider is "resolving" that dependency.

 Resolving involves figuring out the entire tree of dependencies:

 - `CreateUser` requires an instance of `IUserRepository`
-- The container sees that `IUserRepository` is bound to `UserRepository`
+- The provider sees that `IUserRepository` is bound to `UserRepository`
 - `UserRepository` requires an instance of `ApplicationDbContext`
-- The container see that `ApplicationDbContext` is available (and bound to the same type).
+- The provider see that `ApplicationDbContext` is available (and bound to the same type).

 Figuring out that tree of cascading dependencies is what we call "resolving a service."